saichler/gsql/README.md

 If we do an analogy to Language, the infrastructure components are the alphabet, while the API is the actual Languages.
 Just as two persons, each knowing a different language but with the same alphabet, cannot speak to each other, two products built with the same infrastructure cannot communicate with each other and require very expensive, highly maintenance integrations.

-**GSQL comes to ease the language/API challenge by presenting a single, simple & common API to query the graph model & data of a product at runtime.**
+**L8QL comes to ease the language/API challenge by presenting a single, simple & common API to query the graph model & data of a product at runtime.**

 ## Features